 (c) Until such eligibility verification is made, the affidavit shall be presumed to be proof of lawful presence in the United States and an alcohol beverage license may be issued conditioned upon eligibility verification through the SAVE program.
 In the event the applicant's non-eligibility is determined through the SAVE program, the alcohol beverage license shall be immediately deemed null and void.

-(Ord.
-No. 09-29, § 1, 9-21-2009)

 Sec.
 6-79.
 Home deliveries.